 The world of dating has always had its own language, from ‘courting’ ‘stepping out’ or ‘seeing’ to ‘finished with’, ‘chucked’ and ‘binned’ (charming!).
-As technology changes the dating world beyond recognition, we have a whole new set of terminology to get to grips with and, the following is your guide to knowing your ghosting from your orbiting.
+As technology changes the dating world beyond recognition, we have a whole new set of terminology to get to grips with and, the following is your dating dictionary to know your ghosting from your orbiting.
 In our next guide, we’ll tell you what to do, should you find yourself victim to some of 2019’s ‘trends’.
 You’re welcome!

 Made famous by actress Charlize Theron during her relationship with Sean Penn,